mlcommons/algorithmic-efficiency/README.md

       <docker_image_name> \
       --keep_container_alive true
    ```
-   Note: You may have to use double quotes around `algorithmic-efficiency` in the mounting `-v` flag.
+   Note: You may have to use double quotes around `algorithmic-efficiency` [path] in the mounting `-v` flag.
 If the above command fails try replacing the following line:
    ```bash
    -v $HOME/algorithmic-efficiency:/algorithmic-efficiency2 \
    ```